 Liver cancer is curable if detected in the early stages.
-Though, the majority of people don’t experience any unusual signs, but still, here are some common liver cancer symptoms you need to watch for!
+After that, though, most people don’t experience any unusual signs, but still, here are some ordinary women’s liver cancer symptoms you need to watch for!

 1. Sudden Weight Loss

-Sudden weight loss can never be a good sign.
+Sudden weight loss is usually not a good sign.
 If you experience any unexplained weight loss, you might have liver cancer.
 In other words, if you are not dieting or following a strict weight loss regime, any sudden weight loss should be discussed with a doctor.

 2. Loss of Appetite

-The bilirubin build-up in the blood, from the Red Blood Cells break-up, leads to jaundice.
+Bilirubin build-up in the blood, from red blood cells breaking up, leads to jaundice.
 It is a medical condition that arises due to non-functional or inflamed liver.
-In this disease, the skin and eyes of the patient start turning yellow.
-If you have jaundice frequently, this is high time you consult a cancer specialist.
+In this affliction, the skin and eyes of the patient turn yellow.
+If you frequently have jaundice, you must consult a cancer specialist.

 4. Swelling in Abdomen